matldupont/matdupont-dev/blog/220210/01-homepage-glassmorphism.md

 ## The Background Image

-Based on what I'm ready about with this Glassmorphism stuff, it really helps to have a nice background image or a few gradients.
-I'll go with a kill image.
+Based on what I'm reading about with this Glassmorphism stuff, it really helps to have a nice background image or a few gradients.
+I'll go with a killer image.

-My go for wallpapers usually ends up being some scenic view from Iceland.
+My go-to for wallpapers usually ends up being some scenic view from Iceland.
 Don't get me started on that place.
-It's the coolest.
+It's the coolest. 😏

 Anyway, I found a really good one.

 There seems to be a few different ways to set [background images in TWCSS](https://tailwindcss.com/docs/background-image#customizing-your-theme)

-I don't really feel like hard coding the path in my homepage component and I want to learn more about **Customizing my theme**, so I'll go that route rather than using the **Arbitrary values** pattern.
+I don't really feel like hard coding the path in my `<HomePage />` component and I want to learn more about **Customizing my theme**, so I'll go that route rather than using the **Arbitrary values** pattern.

 I'll extend the _`tailwind.config.js`_ file to include a `backgroundImage` called `homepage-image`: